Dennis Archer: Service on the Michigan Supreme Court

 After a very successful 15-year career as a lawyer, Archer was appointed to the Michigan Supreme Court by Governor James Blanchard.
-He was the only the second black man to sit on that court in Michigan's history, ending a nearly twenty-year period without African American presence.
+He was only the second black man to sit on that court in Michigan's history, ending a nearly twenty-year period without African American presence.
 Archer served as a justice from 1986 to 1990.
 During his last year on Michigan Supreme Court, he was named "most respected judge in Michigan" by Michigan Lawyers Weekly.

 Detroit mayoralty

-Archer began his campaign for mayor in 1990, running against the very liked Mayor Coleman Young, seeking reelection to serve his sixth term in office.
+Archer began his campaign for mayor in 1993, running against Mayor Coleman Young, seeking reelection to serve his sixth term in office.
 When Mayor Young dropped out of the race due to illness, he gave his endorsement to Sharon McPhail.

 Archer ran on a platform of bridging the gap between the suburban and urban populations of Detroit.
 He also ran on a plank against casinos, a position that put him in line with most city voters and many of the religious leaders in the city.
 This created distrust among some in the African-American community who feared that Archer would prioritize the needs of whites over their own.
 Many thought that Archer “was not black enough to be mayor of a city that was about 80 percent African American”.
 Archer worked to end this perception by explaining who he represents.
-“I stand before you representing the children who are more concerned about surviving the school day… the homeless, the disenfranchised and the working poor who want affordable housing, and a clean and decent place to live”.
+“I stand before you representing the children who are more concerned about surviving the school day... the homeless, the disenfranchised and the working poor who want affordable housing, and a clean and decent place to live”.
 He emphasized that he was interested in improving life for all city and suburban dwellers, whether they be black, white, Arabic, Jewish, or Hispanic.
 One of the chief campaign strategists for Archer was David Axelrod.

 In November 1993, Archer won the election over McPhail, with votes divided 57 to 43 percent respectively.
-According to exit polls Archer won 90 percent of the white vote but only 47 of the black vote.
+According to exit polls Archer won 90 percent of the white vote but only 47 percent of the black vote.